drudru/KeyBox/Install/INSTALL.md

 The fix is to run 'raspi-update' as root to get the latest patched kernel.

-There are three config files in this git repo which need to be put into place over the TODO
+The config files in this git repo directory need to be put into place to configure the kernel and other linux services.

+TODO: config details

 You need to install the following packages from the repos here on github : TODO

+TODO: binaries details

 ## Standalone Portion